-Permanent residents are taxed on their worldwide income whereas non-permanent residents are taxed on their Japanese-sourced income, regardless of where it is paid, and their foreign-sourced income paid in and/or remitted into Japan.
+Permanent residents are taxed on their worldwide income whereas non-permanent residents are taxed on their income other than foreign-source income under the Japan tax law, regardless of where it is paid, and their foreign-sourced income paid in and/or remitted into Japan.
 Non-residents are taxed on Japanese-sourced income only.
 Individual income taxes in Japan consist of a national income tax (NIT) and a local inhabitant tax (LIT).
 Tax treatment is dependent upon residency status.

 A person’s liability for Japanese tax is determined by residency status.
 There are two categories of individual taxpayers: resident and non-resident.
-A resident is an individual who has a domicile in Japan or has resided in Japan for a continuous period of one year or more.
+A resident is an individual whose living base is in Japan or has resided in Japan for a continuous period of one year or more.
 A resident is further classified as either a non-permanent resident or a permanent resident.

-A non-permanent resident is a resident who is not a Japanese national and has had a domicile or resided in Japan for more than 1 year and 5 years or less in the last 10 years.
-A non-permanent resident is taxed on the individual’s Japanese-sourced income, regardless of where it is paid, and foreign-sourced income paid in and/or remitted into Japan.
+A non-permanent resident is a resident who is not a Japanese national and has had a living base or resided in Japan for a period of more than 1 year and 5 years or less in the last 10 years.
+A non-permanent resident is taxed on the individual’s income other than foreign-source income under the Japan tax law, regardless of where it is paid, and their foreign-sourced income paid in and/or remitted into Japan.

-A permanent resident is a resident who is a Japanese national, or who has a domicile/resided in Japan for more than 5 years in the last 10 years.
+A permanent resident is a resident who is a Japanese national, or who has a living base in Japan or resided in Japan for a period of more than 5 years in the last 10 years.
 A permanent resident is subject to income tax on worldwide income regardless of source.

 A non-resident is an individual other than resident.
 A non-resident is taxed only on Japanese-sourced income, and generally no deductions or exemptions are available.
 If a non-resident is a resident of a country with which Japan has concluded a tax treaty, income may be either exempt or subject to a lower rate of tax.
 Extended business travelers are likely considered nonresidents for Japanese tax purposes unless their assignment periods are one year or longer.